Institute-for-ReWriting-World-History/the1854project/README.md

 ## A Note About This Book

-> Truth is a thing of this world: it is produced only by virtue of
-> multiple forms of constraint.
-And it induces regular effects of power.
-> Each society has its regime of truth, its “general politics” of truth:
-> that is, the types of discourse which it accepts and makes function as
-> true; the mechanisms and instances which enable one to distinguish
-> true and false statements, the means by which each is sanctioned; the
-> techniques and procedures accorded value in the acquisition of truth;
-> the status of those who are charged with saying what counts as true
-> (Foucault, *The Foucault reader* 72-73).[^2]

-## Preface

 > The word "dogma" comes from the Greek dok (ein) which may be
 > translated as "seem good."
 Equality, justice, freedom, democracy, all
 > of these are dogmas for us today, just as the Godhead, the